judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-06-30-visit-brazil-guide.markdown

 It is also one of the most comprehensive, since it contains more than 190 weekly **flights that connect 12 American cities** (Atlanta, Chicago, Dallas, Houston, Detroit, Fort Lauderdale, Los Angeles, Miami, New York, Newark, Orlando, and Washington) to 9 Brazilian destinations (São Paulo, Campinas, Rio de Janeiro, Brasília, Belo Horizonte, Fortaleza, Recife, Belém, and Manaus).

-{% cloudinary /assets/images/2017/06/SE_SãoPaulo0741.jpg alt="The Octavio Frias de Oliveira bridge is a cable-stayed bridge in São Paulo, Brazil" description="The Octavio Frias de Oliveira bridge is a cable-stayed bridge in São Paulo, Brazil | Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}
+{% cloudinary default /assets/images/2017/06/SE_SãoPaulo0741.jpg alt="The Octavio Frias de Oliveira bridge is a cable-stayed bridge in São Paulo, Brazil" description="The Octavio Frias de Oliveira bridge is a cable-stayed bridge in São Paulo, Brazil | Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}

 ## Traveling in Brazil